angular/angular/aio/tools/examples/README.md

 * In the `shared` folder, run `yarn` to update the dependencies for the shared `node_modules` and the `yarn.lock` file.
 * In the `boilerplate` folder, go through each sub-folder and update the `package.json` dependencies if one is present.
 * Follow the [update guide](./shared/boilerplate/UPDATING_CLI.md) to update the common files used in the examples based on project type.

+### Ivy Notes

+In the `shared/package.json` folder, the `angular-in-memory-web-api` dependency used for the examples is using a custom build as a workaround.
+This is due to in incompatibility of the published npm version with ngcc for usage with Ivy.
+After the compatibility support is added, the version should be changed back to the published npm version.